mjhershfield/universal_interface/documentation/planning.md

 |New value of register|23-0|ignored for reads. bottom bits of this field are used|

 Alternatively, multiple channels could be used instead of the configuration flag (eg. send config on channel 0, data on channel 1), freeing a bit from every packet.
 I don't know what time cost is associated with switching channels on the FPGA side.

-### Idea 2: optimized streaming

-START PACKET

-Data using up the full amount

-END PACKET

-This requires the bus arbiter to know which peripheral should control the stream instead of just sending packets everywhere

-What format should we use for start and end to distiguish them from the data packets while still making sure we aren't getting false positives from valid data? can we use channels for this?

-### Any other ideas?

 ## References & Documentation